chenweng1991/RePACT/README.md

 devtools::install_github("satijalab/seurat", ref = "3bd092a")  #The Seurat version we used in this RePACT release
 ```
 ```
-install.packages(c("RColorBrewer","ggplot","dplyr","ggplot2","gridExtra","plot3D","pscl")) # Install these packages if you do not have it.
+install.packages(c("RColorBrewer","ggplot","dplyr","ggplot2","gridExtra","plot3D","pscl"))# Install these packages if you do not have it. if it asks to update seurat, select **no**.
 ```
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE)){